OOHehir/TTS-Connector/README.md

 Changes:
 Many of the flowcards are broken
 Implements end devices as individual devices on app
-Only simple on/ off supported at the moment
+Implements Gateway as device in Homey for TX/RX statistics and offline alarms Only simple on/ off supported at the moment
 When a webhook is received the app records the downlinkApi Key for later use